-These 6 steps for creating a financial plan are given below, and explained in detail:
+The six steps of financial planning are given below and explained in detail:

-- The purpose of establishing the goal is to form the foundation or purpose of planning itself, in order to begin with the financial journey with the clarification of a financial destination.
+The purpose of establishing the goal is to form the foundation or purpose of planning itself to begin with the financial journey with the clarification of a financial destination.
 Too many people save and invest money with no specific goals in mind.

-The third step of the process is developing an action plan to achieve your goals.
+The third step is developing an action plan to achieve your goals.
 A solid personal financial plan includes an informed and controlled budget, determines your investment strategy and reflects your unique personal goals.
-This step involves importantly three sub-steps, which are:
+This step involves notably three sub-steps, which are:

 - Linking your current assets with your goals